raystubbs/zero/README.md

 This can be implemented a few different ways.
 We will consider several examples, moving from the low level to the high level.

 ### Manual Event Handling
 Zero can make custom component's HTML attributes reactive.
-Similar to React's notion that a view is a function of its props, we can implement HATEOS in a reactive way.
+Similar to React's notion that a view is a function of its props, we can render a web component as a function of its attributes.

 ```clojurescript